junsklee/cubrid-testtools/CTP/builder_tester/docs/architecture/README.md

 - Builder pulls/uses `cubridci/cubridci:develop` and runs builds inside containers
 - Host bind mounts used to improve performance and persistence:
+### Commit isolation details

+- Compute baseline as the parent of the earliest requested commit
+- Docker build path (default): clone into writable target, checkout a temporary branch at the baseline, cherry-pick the single target commit, sync submodules to gitlinks, clean and build, then package
+- Direct host fallback: create a temporary branch + `git worktree add` at baseline, cherry-pick only the target commit, sync submodules, clean and build, package, then remove the worktree and delete the temp branch
+- Merge commits are cherry-picked with `-m 1`
+- Host binds:
   - `config.docker_host_root` (default `~/docker-work`) binds to `/work` and `/root/.gradle`
   - `config.getCubridSrcDir()` mounted read-only
   - Build artifacts written to `/output` (host work dir)